itsluap/books/the_wrong_answer/chapters/chapter-03-home-compliance.md

 Mara’s stomach tightened.
 “About what?”

-“A variance note on your record.”
+"A variance note on your record."
 The spoon stopped.
-“It’s probably nothing.”
+"They said it could affect our tier.
+Our credits."
+Her voice dropped to barely audible.
+"We can't afford to drop another tier, Mara.
+Not with winter coming."

-“Probably,” Mara said.
+"It's probably nothing," Mara said, but the words felt thin.

 Her mother set the bowls on the table and sat.
 Up close, the fine lines around her eyes looked like someone had drawn maps and then erased the legend.
 “They said it won’t affect benefits if it diminishes.
 They said there’s a Plan.”